seanox/aspect-js/manual/introduction.md

 ### release
 Inverse indicator that an HTML element was rendered.
 The renderer removes this attribute when an HTML element is rendered.
-This effect can be used for CSS to display elements only in rendered state.
+This effect can be used for CSS to show elements only in rendered state.
 A corresponding CSS rule is automatically added to the HEAD when the page is loaded.

 ```html
 <span release>{{'Show me after rendering.'}}</span>